felwal/felwal.github.io/content/projects/avganar.md

 Avgånär is a Garmin watch widget for viewing nearby stops and departures at a glance.
 It is perfect for checking if you can stop stressing – or if it's time to start running.
 The base version works within Stockholm (SL) in Sweden, while a second version covers the entire Sweden.

 It's the first project I've released officially.
-After failing to finalise several Android apps, I wanted a smaller project and to focus on MPV principles.
+After failing to finalise several Android apps, I wanted a smaller project and to focus on MVP principles.
 I started from a personal problem and employed autobiographical design, along with formative feedback from users.

 {{< figrow force-row=true >}}
     {{< figure src="/images/avganar-glance.png" >}}